smcaleese/resume-analyzer/README.md

 # Job Posting and Resume Analyzer

+Note: this is the original repository for this project and contains the version of the project that was submitted for grading.
+Since then, the project has been moved to GitHub and the latest version can be found here: https://github.com/smcaleese/resume-analyzer

+## Description

 ResumeAnalyzer is a 4th year project that was created by Darragh McGonigle and Stephen McAleese and can be found running at https://resumeanalyzer.xyz.